skip navigation

 Go and get your shoes. / Go get (informal)

 Hurry up and open the door.
-We hurried and opened… / We hurried to open…
+We hurried to open…

 Stay and have another drink.
-We stayed and had … (Other verb forms may be used.)
+We stayed to have another drink.

 AND or INFINITIVE